zapier/visual-builder/docs/_docs/input-designer.md

 ![Set output fields from dynamic dropdown](https://cdn.zappy.app/3023ea97191fbcf90222dcf42a46035d.png)

-Finally, you need to define the fields from your trigger that you need to use in the action input field.
-Test your trigger, then find the output fields needed, and add them to the _Output Fields_ list at the end of your settings page.
-Include at least a field with the data that Zapier needs to send to your API in the action, along with a field that includes a human friendly name for the data in that field.
+Finally, define the fields from your trigger that you need to use in the action input field.
+Test your trigger and identify the output fields needed, and add them to the _Output Fields_ list at the end of your settings page.
+Include at least a field with the data that Zapier needs to send to your API in the action, along with a field that includes a human-friendly name for the data in that field.

 **_Add an Input Field with Dynamic Fields_**

 ![Select Trigger for Dynamic Fields](https://cdn.zappy.app/f2a8c7071bf4e96e5a44073999b4ccf5.png)

-Then, to use that data, add a new input field to your integration, set the label, key, and other details as normal, then check the _Dropdown_ box and select the _Dynamic_ toggle.
+To use that data, add a new input field to your integration, and set the label, key, and other details as normal.
+Then, check the _Dropdown_ box and select the _Dynamic_ toggle.
 Choose the trigger with the data needed for this menu in the _Dropdown Source_ option.

 Select the field with the data your API needs for this action in the _Field Name_ menu, and the field with a human-friendly name for the data in the _Field Label_ menu.
-In the preview, your field will show as a dropdown menu, though you will need to use your action in a Zap to test the menu and pull in real data.
+The preview will indicate the presence of the field, but you will need to use your action in a Zap to test the menu and pull in real data.

-Whenever someone uses this input field in a Zap and selects this dynamic dropdown field, Zapier will poll your API for the data from that trigger, parse the entries from that field name, and show them in a user friendly dropdown menu.
+Whenever someone uses this input field in a Zap and opens the dropdown, Zapier will poll your API for the data from that trigger, parse the entries and extract the fields you specified, then show them in a user-friendly dropdown menu.
+The human-friendly name will be in larger, darker text, and the value to be sent to the API in smaller, lighter text.

-Do note that users can always choose to enter a custom value as the final option in dropdown fields, to map data from other Zap steps into this field.
+Even though the API value isn't as friendly for users as the name, it's still important to provide it so that users know what type of data the field expects.
+Users can always choose to enter a custom value as an alternative to using the dropdown in order to map data from other Zap steps into this field.
+Being able to see what type of value to map is extremely helpful to them.

-If you're creating dynamic dropdowns, via code, there's a few structures based on whether the order matters and you need lables.
-They're outlined in more detail [in the schema](https://github.com/zapier/zapier-platform/blob/master/packages/schema/docs/build/schema.md#fieldchoicesschema), but the sparknotes is:
+If you're creating dynamic dropdowns via code, there are a few valid return types from your trigger based on whether the order matters and whether you need labels.
+These are outlined in more detail [in the schema](https://github.com/zapier/zapier-platform/blob/master/packages/schema/docs/build/schema.md#fieldchoicesschema), but the short version is:

 | Need a Label? | Does Order Matter? | Type to Use                                                                                                                                            |
 | ------------- | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------ |